 In this course students will be learn the basics of gallery design and installation.
 This includes general theories pertaining to the exhibition space and the evolving history of the gallery.
-In addition, students will gain practical experience installing exhibitions.
+In addition, students will gain practical

 ART 351 - Museum Studies